PCC streetcar: Origins

-The "PCC", or "Presidents' Conference Committee", originated from the design committee formed in 1929.
+The Presidents' Conference Committee (PCC) originated from the design committee formed in 1929.
 It was renamed the "Electric Railway Presidents' Conference Committee" (ERPCC) in 1931.
 The group's membership consisted primarily of representatives of several large operators of U.S. urban electric street railways plus potential manufacturers.
 Three interurban lines and at least one "heavy rail", or rapid transit, operator—Chicago Rapid Transit Company—were represented as well.
 Also included on the membership roll were manufacturers of surface cars (streetcars) and interested component suppliers.

-ERPCC's goal was to design a streamlined, comfortable, quiet, and fast accelerating and braking streetcar that would be operated by a seated operator using floor mounted pedal controls to better meet the needs of the street railways and appeal to riders.
+ERPCC's goal was to design a streamlined, comfortable, quiet, and fast accelerating and braking streetcar that would be operated by a seated operator using floor-mounted pedal controls to better meet the needs of the street railways and appeal to riders.
 ERPCC prepared a detailed research plan, conducted extensive research on streetcar design, built and tested components, made necessary modifications and revisions based upon the findings, and ultimately produced a set of specifications for a standardized and fixed design.
 It included a modest list of available options with ample room for customer customization but was to be built with standard parts as opposed to a custom designed car body with diverse parts added depending on the whims and requirements of the individual customer.
 Numerous national and international users operated large fleets of PCC cars for many years.

 Many design patents resulted from the work of ERPCC.
 These were transferred to a new business entity called the Transit Research Corporation (TRC) when ERPCC expired in 1936.
 Although this company continued the work of research on improvements to the basic design of the car and issued sets of specifications three times in the ensuing years, because TRC defined a PCC car as any vehicle which used patents on which it collected royalties, it was formed for the primary purpose of controlling those patents and promoting the standardization envisioned by the ERPCC.
 The company was funded by its collection of patent royalties from the railways which bought PCC cars.
 The company was controlled by a voting trust representing the properties which had invested in the work of ERPCC.
-One participant in Committee meetings, Philadelphia trolley manufacturer JG Brill Company brought a competitive design—the Brilliner—to market in 1938.
+One participant in Committee meetings, Philadelphia trolley manufacturer J.G.
+Brill Company, brought a competitive design—the Brilliner—to market in 1938.
 Because Raymond Loewy designed elements that were very similar to the PCC look, the Brilliner attracted no large orders, being built only for Atlantic City Transit and the Red Arrow Lines in suburban Philadelphia.
 Fewer than 50 were sold.